 3. Submit transcripts from all colleges and universities attended.

-Please note: Students offered conditional admission are issued the I-20 form from INTERLINK.
+Please note: Students offered conditional admission are issued the I-20 form from INTERLINK or ELS.
 Students must provide proof of financial support in order for the I-20 form to be issued.

 Please submit official transcripts with both original and English translations of all university courses in which you have been enrolled.